-Inventory adjustments of \$3.3 million and \$5.1 million were recorded for these matters as of January 28, 2012, and January 29, 2011, respectively.
-These adjustments related primarily to raw materials of discontinued patterns, as we have the ability to move discontinued finished goods through a number of channels, including the annual outlet sale, our website and outlet stores, and through liquidators as needed.
-The decrease in the valuation adjustments during fiscal 2012 resulted primarily from our expanding outlet store channel, which we launched in November 2009 which has enabled us to increase our use of raw materials of discontinued patterns as well as an improved cycle counting process resulting in less shrink.
+Inventory adjustments of \$3.5 million and \$3.3 million were recorded for these matters during the fiscal year ended February 2, 2013, and January 28, 2012, respectively.
+These adjustments related primarily to raw materials of retired patterns, as we have the ability to move retired finished goods through a number of channels, including the annual outlet sale, our website and outlet stores, and through liquidators as needed.